shaze/genesis/README.md

 Program takes as input output of PCA or admixture programs and allows user to interactively produce publication quality pictures.

+* *the manual can be found in the _doc_ directory*
-You need only download the Genesis.jar file which requires Java 1.7 or 1.8.
+* You need only download the Genesis.jar file which requires Java 1.7 or 1.8.

 Run the program like this on an Apple